Common Signs and Symptoms of Asthma

 What are the Early Symptoms of Asthma?

-- Symptoms of a cold or allergies (sneezing, runny nose, cough, nasal congestion, sore throat, and headache)
+- Cold or Allergy-Like Symptoms – Many of the main types of allergies can trigger symptoms like sneezing, runny nose, nasal congestion, sore throat, headache and coughing.

-If you are experiencing any of these symptoms you should see asthma and allergy specialist to get you on the right medicine to help the symptoms and make sure that these symptoms don’t worsen into an asthma attack.
+If you are experiencing any of these symptoms you should see an allergy doctor to get you on the right medicine to help the symptoms and make sure that these symptoms don’t worsen into an asthma attack.
 Asthma attacks can lead to the emergency room visit or even staying in the hospital for observation or to calm your attacks if they are frequent.

 What are the Early Symptoms of an Asthma Attack?